pbrotoisworo/tweet2map/README.md

 - Fixed parsing logic regarding incidents in Quezon City Elliptical Road
 - Added a `config.ini` file where you can put in the Tweepy API code and configure some settings
 - Added code to prevent the ArcPy script from executing if there is an error in the first .py file
+- Updated timezone of extracted tweets from GMT+0 to GMT+8 to match Manila local time

 0.8 (October 23, 2018)
 - Added City column through ArcPy package into script